dynamsoft-docs/document-normalizer-docs-mobile/programming/android/user-guide.md

     </com.dynamsoft.dce.DCECameraView>
     ```

-2. Import the dynamsoft camera module, initialize the camera view and bind to the created Camera Enhancer instance in the file `MainActivity.java`.
+2. Import the camera module, initialize the camera view and bind to the created Camera Enhancer instance in the file `MainActivity.java`.

    ```java
    ...